MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/global-parameters-how-to-guide.md

 ## `--help` global parameter

-If you find that you need some help with required and global parameters, you can use the `--help` global parameter in order to generate a list of definition for each required and global parameter.
-You can also view a basic example for the command you are trying to run:
+To get information about a reference group or command, use the `--help` global parameter.
+The `--help` parameter displays Azure CLI reference information in your console including available subgroup and parameter lists.

 ```azurecli-interactive